NSAMR/uk.ac.nsamr/README.md

   * Send email alerts to it@nsamr.ac.uk

 ### 7. Import template data (TODO: export our own template site)
+Note: the Scalia importer only works if the parent Scalia theme is activated -- it's fine to switch back to NSAMR Scalia after importing.

 In NSAMR site dashboard:
 * Scalia Import --> Import main demo content (button) (this takes aaaages)